 The Company may reclassify certain revenues and expenses among the segments to align them with the changes in the Company's internal organizational structure.
-Beginning January 1, 2005, the Forensic Technology and Discovery Services group within the Financial Consulting segment was moved into the Operational Consulting segment to improve marketing synergies with the Legal Business Consulting practice.
+Beginning January 1, 2005, the Forensic Technology and Discovery Services group was moved from the Financial Consulting segment to the Operational Consulting segment to improve marketing synergies with the Legal Business Consulting practice.
 Previously reported segment information has been reclassified to reflect this change.
 This reclassification had no effect on previously reported net income.